Plan-Execute Pattern

 return False

-2. Build the Strategy Pattern Agent in the Agent Builder UI
+2. Build the Plan Execute Pattern Agent System in the Agent Orchestrator UI

-First drag the skill control_full_reaction from the hand side of the page to the skill container.
-Once it's there drag the mpc-skill-group and make sure that it is dropped below the control_full_reaction skill and not beside it.
+First, drag the skill agent control_full_reaction from the hand side of the page to the skill layer.
+Once it's there, drag over the mpc-skill-group and make sure that it is dropped below the control_full_reaction skill agent and not beside it.

 3. Run Your Training Session